How to Get a Lead in a Minor Film, Role in a Major Film?

-Actors, of course, perform in front of the cameras rather than behind the scenes, but it's important to know about the jobs that actors do even if you plan on working behind the camera or if you want to work in front of the camera -- especially as some very famous ones have become writers, producers, and directors (and combinations thereof).
+Actors, of course, perform in front of the cameras rather than work behind the scenes.
+It's essential to know about the jobs that actors do even if you plan on working behind the camera or if you want to work in front of the camera -- especially as some very famous ones have become writers, producers, and directors (and combinations thereof).

-It is, in fact, becoming quite a commonplace for actors to take on multiple roles in film, both behind and in front of the camera.
-Prime examples of these "Renaissance People" include stars such as Paul Newman, Tom Cruise, Robert Redford, John Travolta, Woody Allen, Angelica Huston, Tim Robbins, Goldie Hawn, Diane Keaton, and Mel Gibson.
+It is conventional for actors to take on multiple roles in film production behind and in front of the camera.
+Prime examples of these "Renaissance People" include stars such as the late Paul Newman, Tom Cruise, Robert Redford, John Travolta, Woody Allen, Angelica Huston, Tim Robbins, Goldie Hawn, Diane Keaton, and Mel Gibson.
 I am sure you can think of some "Renaissance People" too.

 Actors entertain and communicate with the audience through their interpretation of dramatic roles.
-They learn lines, lean how to be in the light, learn how to act in front of the camera and lean how to take direction.
+They learn how to develop characters, memorize lines, how to be in the light, learn how to act in front of the camera, and learn to follow directions.

-Only a small number of actors achieve tremendous amount of recognition in motion pictures.
-On the majority, most actors live very comfortable playing roles on television, film or stage and are recognized here and there on occasions.
-Screen Actors Guild is a very strong union that takes good care of it’s members, so even small parts or supporting roles keep an actor well feed with excellent health care and other benefits.
+Only a small number of actors achieve a tremendous amount of recognition in motion pictures.
+On the majority, most actors live very comfortable playing roles on television, film, or stage and are recognized here and there on occasions.
+Screen Actors Guild is a strong union that takes good care of its members, so even small parts or supporting roles keep an actor well-fed with health care and other benefits.

 What Do You Think?

 Would you work as an extra to break into the film industry?

 Some actors start as "extras" (the people in the background of the film) with no lines to deliver, while others are cast in supporting roles or as walk-ons.
 Walk-ons usually have five lines and work one day.
 A "feature extra" may be used for the same film repeatedly, without dialogue but lots of camera time and many days of work – making good money.